kubeflow/katib/README.md

 ### Experiment

 `Experiment` represents a single optimization run over a feasible space.
-Each `Experiment` contains a configuration
+Each `Experiment` contains a configuration:

-1. Objective: What we are trying to optimize
+1. Objective: What we are trying to optimize.
 2. Search Space: Constraints for configurations describing the feasible space.
-3. Search Algorithm: How to find the optimal configurations
+3. Search Algorithm: How to find the optimal configurations.

 `Experiment` is defined as a CRD.
 See the detailed guide to [configuring and running a Katib experiment](https://kubeflow.org/docs/components/hyperparameter-tuning/experiment/)